zuozhenggh/learning-library/oci-library/developer-adoption/labs/oracle-service-operator-kubernetes/OSOK/install-osok.md

 --from-file=privatekey=<PATH_OF_USER_PRIVATE_API_KEY>
 ```

 The name of the secret will passed in the `osokConfig` config map which will be created as part of the OSOK deployment.
 By default the name of the user credential secret is `ocicredentials`.
-Also, the secret should be created in the `oci-service-operator-system` namespace.
+Also, the secret should be created in the `oci-service-operator-system` namespace

-The customer should create a OSOK operator user and can add him to a IAM group `osok-operator-group`.
-Customer should create an OCI Policy that can be tenancy wide or in the compartment to manage the OCI Services

-``

 ### Deploy OSOK